Valuable Items Coverage

 What Is Jewelry Insurance?

-Jewelry insurance is specialized coverage that protects your valuable jewelry items—engagement rings, wedding bands, watches, necklaces, bracelets, and other fine jewelry—from loss, theft, damage, and mysterious disappearance.
+Jewelry insurance is specialized coverage designed to help protect your valuable jewelry items—engagement rings, wedding bands, watches, necklaces, bracelets, and other fine jewelry—from loss, theft, damage, and mysterious disappearance.
 Unlike standard homeowners insurance, which has strict limits on jewelry, dedicated jewelry insurance provides full replacement value coverage with no sublimits.

 Think of jewelry insurance as a safety net for your most sentimental and valuable personal items.
-Whether your engagement ring slips down the drain, your watch is stolen during travel, or you simply cannot find a piece of jewelry, proper coverage ensures you won't suffer a devastating financial loss.
+Whether your engagement ring slips down the drain, your watch is stolen during travel, or you simply cannot find a piece of jewelry, this coverage may help protect you from a devastating financial loss.

 Jewelry insurance typically comes in two forms: a scheduled personal property endorsement added to your homeowners policy, or a standalone jewelry insurance policy from a specialty insurer.
-Both options provide comprehensive protection, and we can help you determine which is best for your situation.
+Both options provide broad coverage, and we can help you compare which may fit your situation.

 Items We Commonly Insure